-- 1. Move the throttle lever 3/4 of the way to the Fast position.
+- 1. Move the throttle lever to the slow (turtle) position.

 - 2. Lower the loader arms to the ground.

 - 3. Turn the ignition key off.

-Note: If the engine has been working hard or is hot, let it run for a minute before turning the ignition key off.
+Note: If the engine has been working hard or is hot, let it idle for a minute before turning the ignition key off.
 This helps cool the engine before it is stopped.
 In an emergency, the engine may be stopped immediately.